 Our article on deterring invasive feeder birds covers related strategies for protecting smaller songbirds from both starlings and other aggressive species.

 This secondary seed deposit creates its own ecological problem.
-Ground-level seed accumulation is a reliable attractant for house sparrows, brown-headed cowbirds, and, in many suburban areas, Norway rats.
-Field research indicates that ground seed accumulation from messy feeders consistently attracts non-target mammals, and that this recruitment process accelerates with any mixed seed blend offering small, accessible particles.
+Ground-level seed accumulation is a reliable attractant for house sparrows, brown-headed cowbirds, and Norway rats.
+Field research indicates that ground seed accumulation consistently attracts non-target mammals, a recruitment process that accelerates with any mixed seed blend offering small, accessible particles.

 The mess signal from a starling feeder invasion is, in effect, a secondary invitation to a second tier of pest species.
 House sparrow behavior around ground-level seed piles is covered in our article on house sparrow nesting habits in urban areas.

 The most widely recommended mechanical deterrent for suet feeders is the upside-down or bottom-access suet cage.
-The logic is grounded in anatomy.
-Starlings are not strong clingers.
-Their leg anatomy and weight distribution make hanging upside down for an extended period metabolically expensive and behaviorally uncomfortable.
-Woodpeckers, nuthatches, and chickadees have evolved specifically for this posture and access food from upside-down feeders without difficulty.
+Woodpeckers, nuthatches, and chickadees have evolved specifically for this inverted posture and can access food from these feeders without difficulty.

 According to Project FeederWatch (Cornell Lab), suet cages accessible only from the bottom tend to be starling-resistant while still allowing woodpeckers, nuthatches, and chickadees to feed by clinging upside down.
 The caveat is that difficulty does not mean impossibility.